 There is no “one-size-fits-all” approach to a cybersecurity playbook.
-Before defining the strategy that is right for your organization, you must have a clear understanding of what data is most important to protect.
+Before defining the strategy that is right for your organization, you must first have a clear understanding of what data is most important to your enterprise.

 Incident response team

-The organization should put together the incident response team prior to an incident occurring.
-Make sure to involve various levels of personnel and departments to ensure company-wide understanding and participation.
+Established organizations will organize and hire an incident response team prior to an incident occurring.
+This entails involving various levels of personnel and departments to ensure company-wide understanding and participation.
 The incident response team should include:

-CEO/CTO: CEO/CTO react to malicious messages throughout the organization and communicating with the board.
+CEO/CTO: CEO/CTO reacts to malicious messages throughout the organization and communicates with the board.

 IT Department: It is important to have the technical leader and members of the IT department to put their input on the plan, but it cannot be solely their responsibility.